endless-sky/endless-sky-wiki/CreatingMissions.md

 * decline: if the player decides to decline a mission.
 * fail: if the mission fails.
 * visit: you land on the mission's destination, and it has not failed, but you have also not yet done whatever is needed for it to succeed.
+* stopover: you have landed on the last of the planets that are specified as a "stopover" point for this mission.
 * enter `<system>`: your ship enters the given system for the first time since this mission was accepted.

 Some of the events below usually only make sense for certain triggers.
 In particular, dialogs and conversations can be shown when a mission is offered, but not in response to it being accepted or declined; just add the appropriate text to the offer conversation instead.